Gustave de Molinari - first anarcho-capitalist

 So far we've discussed traditional State on State wars.
 What about non-traditional wars, such as the "war" on terrorism?
 Anarcho-capitalists don't see the "war on terrorism" to be a bone fide war.
 Terrorism is criminal activity, and should be treated as such.
 It is justified to arrest the actual perpetrators of terrorism, but it is wrong to violate non-combatants.
 Terrorist acts should be handled as a criminal justice matter using peace officers, not as an inter-State war, with bombings and invasions and civilian casualties.

 Most anarcho-capitalists believe that the modern State, by the very nature of way it fights wars, cannot possibly engage in a just war.
 Modern weaponry makes it impossible for a State to wage war without murdering innocent people.
 An obvious crime like the "9/11" attack is framed, not as a multiple homicide requiring police investigation, but as an act of war mandating military violence.
 And the flaghumping public bought it.
-The anti-war.com website is edited and managed by anarcho-capitalist peacemongers Justin Raimondo and Jeremy Sapienza.
+The anti-war.com website is edited and managed by anarcho-capitalist peacemongers (the late) Justin Raimondo and Jeremy Sapienza.

 The paradigm of statism divides the world into competing States, and men into subjects of those States.
 The State generally succeeds in buying the services of "court intellectuals" to convince the people that wise leadership is necessary, for their own good, inevitable, and at any rate better than any alternative.
 Here are some common myths: